 “Independent learning is difficult for some students because they lack support from their families” (P8).

-This finding corroborates with the study of Vardeh (2023), which highlighted the significant challenges students face in mixed-mode instruction, particularly due to the lack of access to devices and reliable internet.
+This finding corroborates the study of Vardeh (2023), which highlighted the significant challenges students face in mixed-mode instruction, particularly due to the lack of access to devices and reliable internet.
 The research emphasizes that students in low-income households are often forced to purchase mobile data or rely on public internet connections, which limits their ability to fully participate in online classes.
 Similarly, Gonzalez-DeHass (2019) found that many students struggle with independent learning, particularly when they lack parental support and guidance, which is essential for keeping them engaged in self-paced activities.
 Moreover, Bonal and González (2020) also noted that the absence of proper technological resources and family involvement contributes to the widening of learning gaps, leading to increased educational disparities.
 Furthermore, Bowles (2021) argued that effective student engagement in a mixed-mode setup requires not only access to technology but also a strong support system at home, which can significantly affect their academic performance and motivation.

 Workload and Time Management Struggles